zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/translating-forms.md

 ## Viewing Translated Forms

-If an authenticated user accesses the form and a translation is available in the user’s language, the user sees the translated form by default.
+Authenticated users that have configured a matching default language for the site now see the translated form by default.

 ![Authenticated users whose language settings are localized will see the form in their language.](./translating-forms/images/04.png)

 If accessed in the [Form widget on a Liferay DXP page](../sharing-forms.md), the Form is displayed in the User’s language automatically.
-If there’s no translation available for the User’s language, the default language of the Form is displayed.
+If there’s no translation available in a user's selected language, the default language of the Form is displayed.

 ## Additional Information